Students Rights and Responsibilities Handbook

 - could reasonably be viewed as promoting illegal drug use.

-- threatens or expresses an intent to cause harm or injury to another or to school property, or constitutes bullying or harassment.
+- threatens or expresses an intent to cause harm to another or damage to school property, or constitutes bullying or harassment.

-- has, or would likely have, the effect of materially and substantially interfering with or disrupting the orderly operation of the school.
+- has, or would likely have, the effect of materially and substantially interfering with or disrupting the school’s orderly operation.

-Speech that falls into one of these categories may subject the student to discipline, regardless of the location of the speech or the mode of communication.
-Off-campus speech and/or speech that is communicated via social media or electronic devices, such as a computer or cell phone, may fall within the jurisdiction of the school if it creates a substantial disruption to the learning environment.
+Speech that falls into one of these categories may result in discipline, regardless of where or how it is communicated.
+Off-campus speech and/or communications via social media or electronic devices, such as a computer or cell phone, may fall within the school's jurisdiction if it creates a substantial disruption to the learning environment.

 Publication of Student Works